gabyx/Githooks/docs/cli/git_hooks_shared_update.md

 ### Synopsis

-Update all the shared repositories, either by running `git pull` on existing ones or `git clone` on new ones.
+Update all shared repositories, either by running `git pull` on existing ones or `git clone` on new ones.

 ```